 All of these conditions can be supported with a fresh, species appropriate diet which focuses on reducing inflammation and increasing bioavailability of nutrients.

-It is becoming clear in the human nutrition space that eating a diet high in ultra processed foods is detrimental to our health and leading to increased inflammation and disease within the body, so it's no surprise that this is now becoming apparent in our canine companions too.
+It is becoming clear in the human nutrition space that eating a diet high in ultra processed foods is detrimental to our health and leading to increased inflammation and disease within the body,

 Dogs, like their wolf cousins are carnivores and have little to no requirements for carbohydrates.
-As stated in the FEDIAF Scientific Advisory Board Carbohydrate Expert Review "Neither cats nor dogs have an absolute requirement for carbohydrates; they
+As stated in the FEDIAF Scientific Advisory Board Carbohydrate Expert Review "Neither cats nor dogs have an absolute requirement for carbohydrates; they need glucose but as carnivores are able to synthesize glucose de novo, from amino acids".

 When we consider that the majority of the highly processed commercial dog food on the market contains large percentages of carbohydrates such as cereals, grains, rice and potato we have to consider the impact they are having on our dog's overall health and wellbeing.